Ulthran/ctbus_finance/README.md

 Note that it will fill in today's date for `date` unless it is specified in the CSV or provided via the `--date` option.
 It will also try to fill purchase_price for each asset from previous entries (especially useful if you have things Yahoo finance can't identify, so it won't keep looking that up and failing).

+Yahoo Finance imposes strict rate limits and the `yfinance` library does not provide a supported way to raise them.
+This project caches results and retries requests when possible, but bulk lookups may still exceed the limit.

 ### Web interface

 Run the Flask application on `0.0.0.0` so the development server is reachable